This is the top of this pageSite menu here

 [There are vegetables that can be stored without using a refrigerator! ]

-• It is said that summer vegetables do not like low temperatures.
-I would appreciate it if you could refer to the preservation method.
+• It is also said that summer vegetables dislike low temperatures.
+I hope this will be helpful to you on how to save.

 [Introduction of vegetable recipes]

-• Pizza toast!
-Pasta sauce!
-Stews!
-Easy tomato sauce that can be used for
+• Easy tomato sauce that can be used for pizza toast, pasta sauce, and stews!

 [Dried foods that last a long time are useful as emergency food, so it's convenient to stock them up! ]